 When your nasal passages are dry, mild nasal crusting may occur, and bacterial infections can develop under these crusts.

-Ironically, taking antihistamines dries out your nasal passages and when the inside of your nose gets very dry, it can crack and develop microfissures which can lead to nosebleeds.
+Ironically, taking antihistamines dries out your nasal passages and when the inside of your nose gets very dry, it can crack and develop microfissures that can lead to nosebleeds.

-This creates the perfect environment for infections and to allow pollen to get directly into your system.
+This creates the perfect environment for infections and allows pollen to get directly into your system.

-Make good nutrition a part of your lifestyle and you’ll prevent allergies and other immune-related conditions for next allergy season and for years to come.
-You’ll also notice that these recommendations coincide nicely with nutritional recommendations that boost your brain health as well.
+Make good nutrition a part of your lifestyle and you’ll help prevent allergies and other immune-related conditions for next allergy season and for years to come.

 Omega-3 fatty acids are not only the number one nutrient for your brain, but are also great for preventing allergies.